Bill White (administrator): Support for President Trump after 2016 presidential election

+Nomination as U.S. ambassador to Belgium

+In 2024, president-elect Donald Trump announced White as his nominee for United States Ambassador to Belgium.

+At a July 22, 2025, hearing before the U.S. Senate Foreign Relations Committee, Senator Tim Kaine asked about White's post a year earlier on the X platform in which he had called for prosecuting Georgia Governor Brian Kemp and Georgia Secretary of State Brad Raffensperger: "It's high time now to legitimately prosecute @GaSecofState and @GovKemp !!"
+White answered by claiming there had been "substantial irregularities" in Georgia's 2020 election.

+His nomination stalled in the Senate amid pushback from Democrats, but the Senate Foreign Relations Committee advanced White's nomination on Sep 17, 2025.
+During his confirmation hearing, Senator Tim Kaine pointed that some of White's posts on social media made him unfit for a diplomatic position.
+The posts underlined by Kaine included promoting conspiracies about the 2020 presidential election and support for Dries Van Langenhove, a far-right Belgian activist convicted of racism and Holocaust denial.
+The Senate Foreign Relations Committee approved his nomination, nevertheless.

+He was eventually confirmed on October 7, 2025.

 Personal life

-White married his husband Bryan Eure in 2011, with prominent lawyer David Boies officiating.
-In attendance were Barbara Walters, David A. Patterson, Gayle King, and Joel Grey, among many other high-profile individuals.
+White married Bryan Eure in 2011, with prominent lawyer David Boies officiating.
+In attendance were Barbara Walters, David Paterson, Gayle King, and Joel Grey, among many other high-profile individuals.
 Aretha Franklin was the wedding singer.

-Bill splits his time between Atlanta, GA and New York City.
+Bill splits his time between Atlanta and New York City.

 In 2012, White purchased a townhouse in Manhattan at 460 West 22nd Street for $4.6 million and subsequently flipped it for $16 million after extensive renovations.
 The renovated property had been visited by Barack Obama, Jennifer Lopez and Mark Wahlberg before it was bought by DRGB Y Asociados LLC.